jnlewis/dexr/README.md

 ### Network Flow

 Figure: Dexr Network Flow
 In dBFT algorithms, a speaker is voted in as a delegate to create and propose new blocks for the network.
-In Dexr, the “Select Speaker” stage does not involve any network overheads or exchange of messages between nodes.
+In Dexr, the "Select Speaker" stage does not involve any network overheads or exchange of messages between nodes.

 ### Proof-of-Stake
 In each epoch, every node on the network runs a selection algorithm locally which produces a common speaker based on Proof-of-Stake and block index.
 As each node will come to the same conclusion, there is no need for inter-communication.
 As with Proof-of-Stake protocols, nodes which has a higher stake (native token balance) will have more occurrence to getting selected as speaker.